okta/okta-oidc-js/packages/okta-react/README.md

 Performs a full-page redirect to Okta with optional request parameters.

-The `additionalParams` are mapped to the [AuthJS OpenID Connect Options](https://github.com/okta/okta-auth-js#openid-connect-options).
+The `additionalParams` are mapped to Okta's [`/authorize` request parameters](https://developer.okta.com/docs/api/resources/oidc#authorize).
 This will override any existing [configuration](#configuration-options).
 As an example, if you have an Okta `sessionToken`, you can bypass the full-page redirect by passing in this token.
 This is recommended when using the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).
-Simply pass in a `sessionToken` into the `loginRedirect` method follows:
+Simply pass in a `sessionToken` into the `redirect` method as follows:

 ```typescript
 auth.redirect({